James P. Scanlan, Attorney at Law

 The views expressed in criticizing the findings of job segregation or assignment discrimination in the EEOC’s administrative decision were a product of my experience since approximately 1975 in reviewing for purposes of appeal the district court decision in EEOC v. du Pont (which case is discussed in Illusions), representing the EEOC and other government plaintiffs in resisting challenges to the affirmative action consent decree aimed at addressing perceived job segregation at AT&T and the Bell System Operating Companies (discussed in Illusions),[iv] including the Beal challenge to the decree (discussed in Illusions),[v] reviewing compliance with the consent decree, and writing the Addendum to the government’s Final Report in the case, as well as in representing the EEOC in the court of appeals in EEOC v.
 Datapoint Corp., 570 F.2d 1264, 1269 (5th Cir.1978) (which case will eventually be treated in a page concerning the inordinate weight given to presence or absence of statistical significance in law as well as the social and medical sciences, see Statistical Significance sub-page of Vignettes page).[vi]

 The memoranda that were leaked to the press also addressed a number of other issues that may eventually receive treatment here.
 One of the memoranda, which urged the agency not to bring suit if there were other options for resolving the matter, made the statement that “Sears has been in the vanguard of voluntary affirmative action since 1974.”
-That language was sufficiently appealing to Sears that Sears paraphrased the language in advertisements maintaining that it would not accede to government pressures to reduce consumer credit, noting that “Sears has been in the vanguard of the voluntary extension of consumer credit since 1899 …”
+That language was sufficiently appealing to Sears that Sears paraphrased the language in advertisements maintaining that it would not yield to government pressures to reduce consumer credit, noting that “Sears has been in the vanguard of the voluntary extension of consumer credit since 1899 …”

 The issues that I hope eventually to address here will vary in technical content.
 Most of what I shall say will bear little resemblance to points made by either those supporting the EEOC’s case or those condemning it.
 The subjects on which I have views or knowledge that I regard as eventually worth recording include: